The Coming Messianic Age – Isaiah 2

 Nation shall not lift up sword against nation,

 This coming era of world peace is sometimes referred to as the Millennium Age.
-Even the strongest distant nations will not be able to ignore or resist His rebuke.
-Warfare and conflict will be futile, so resources will be re-directed to feeding the world.
+Even the strongest distant nations will no longer be able to ignore God at His return, or resist His rebuke.
+Warfare and conflict will be futile, so all global resources will be re-directed to feeding and nurturing all people of the world.

-But God clearly warns all of us that the road to this destination will not be smooth or easy.
-Because mankind clings to their idols so tightly, drastic measures will be needed to get their attention and convince them to let them go and turn back to God.
+But God also clearly warns all of us that the path to this divine destination will not be smooth or easy.
+Because people cling to their idols so tightly, drastic measures will be needed to get their attention, and to convince them to let go of their rebellion and turn back to God.

-Like a three-act play, Isaiah 2 gives us the good news first as an Act 1, a joyful time that will come at the end of the play.
-A golden age of peace with God on the throne.
+Like a three-act play, Isaiah 2 gives us the good news first – a joyful time will come at the end of the play, a golden age of peace with God Himself on the throne.

-Act 3 describes the painful process of a paradigm shift as a God-ignoring populace comes face-to-face with their Creator.
-Many will humbly turn to Him; others will hide themselves in shame and regret.
+Finally, Isaiah describes the painful experience of a paradigm shift, as a God-ignoring populace is forced to come face-to-face with their Creator.
+Many will humbly turn to Him in this moment, while many more will seek to hide themselves in shame, regret, and stubborn rebellion.

 God describes the end from the beginning for our benefit.
 He wants us to consider our lives and to turn to Him and His Messiah, Jesus Christ, to be a part of His eternal coming kingdom.